DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 _Note: Credentials will normally be saved to `/home/$USER/.cloudflared/cert.pem`._

-Once cloudflared has been installed and authenticated, the process to get my first Tunnel up and running included 3 high-level steps:
+Once cloudflared has been installed and authenticated, the process to get my first Cloudflare Tunnel up and running included 3 high-level steps:

 1. Create a Tunnel and configure it
 2. Route traffic to the Tunnel